cmosher01/genealogical-data/README.md

 ---

-This repository contains all data from my genealogy research, except that all recent events and private information has been redacted.
+This repository contains all data from my genealogy research, except that all private data and recent events have been redacted.